bendrummond389/browser-cloud-terminals/README.md

 This project is intended for educational purposes and serves as a guide for building web terminal applications.
 It is not a standalone application that can be easily cloned and used without the necessary infrastructure and configurations.

 ## How it Works
-The Browser Cloud Terminals application leverages Next.js to automate the creation, access, and deletion of Kubernetes pods, services, and ingresses.
-Each pod runs a custom Docker image that automatically starts a WebSocket server on startup, allowing users to access the pods via the web-based terminal in the dashboard.
+The Browser Cloud Terminals application uses the Kubernetes API to automate the creation, access, and deletion of Kubernetes pods, services, and ingresses.
+Each pod runs a custom Docker image with a WebSocket server on startup, allowing users to access the pods via the web-based terminal in the dashboard.
 The WebSocket connections are managed by the Nginx Ingress controller, which assigns a unique ingress path based on the user session ID.

 ## Requirements
 - A Kubernetes cluster